artem-barmin/obsidian-block-drag-n-drop/README.md

 # Roadmap

--   Support for arbitrary text block dragging - paragraphs, headings etc
+-   [ ] Support for arbitrary block dragging - paragraphs, headings etc

 # How to install